 Our skilled clinicians and staff have been trained to work specifically with veterans and their families, and some are veterans themselves.
 We build the trusting and confidential relationships necessary to provide excellent, personalized care.

 More than mental health care

 We provide support and referrals for related needs including unemployment, housing, finance, and education.
 In-home services, telehealth, and childcare are offered on a clinic-by-clinic basis.

-Cohen Veterans Network currently operates 10 clinics, and plans to open 25 clinics by 2020.
-We will always provide mental health care to post-9/11 veterans and their families, regardless of insurance, discharge status, ability to pay, or service experience.
+Cohen Veterans Network currently operates 19 clinics, and plans to open 25 clinics by 2021.
+We will always provide mental health care to post-9/11 veterans and their families, regardless of discharge status or service experience.
 Network CEO Dr. Anthony Hassan provides an update on where CVN is headed and how the cohesive, integrated clinical model fuels the system.

 The CVN Difference